K-Town Germany Food Tour: The Best Restaurants in Kaiserslautern Military Community

 Bring cash

-Many restaurants don’t accept card, and K-Town Germany is no exception.
+While card acceptance is growing in Germay, some of the restaurants are still “cash only.”
 If you don’t have any cash (bargeld), ask the restaurant where the closest ATM (geldautomat) is before you sit down.

 Did you just PCS to Germany?
 Or are you getting ready to move to Germany?
 Check out our complete guide to PCSing to Germany!